 The interior is made of plywood and offers 360 degrees views of the landscape.
 The internal functions include a living area with a roof terrace, a bedroom, and a small bathroom.
 To reach the entrance, you must traverse a rope bridge connected to the next tree.
 This was a project by Tham & Videgård Arkitekter.

 15. Hotel Costa Verde (Costa Rica)

-Believe it or not, this is a hotel that used to be an actual Boeing 727 airplane from 1965.
-It’s one of the most unique and most crazy and unusual hotels in the world.
-The salvaged airframe was salvaged and transported to this site piece by piece.
+Believe it or not, this hotel used to be a Boeing 727 airplane from 1965.
+It’s one of the most unique and crazy hotels in the world.
+The salvaged airframe was transported to the site piece by piece.
 It was then reassembled on a 50-foot pedestal at the edge of the National Park in Costa Rica.
-From up there the views of the jungle are quite amazing.